mohit-sharma-87/starter-azure-function-mongodb/README.md

 ![New Project Wizard Azure function](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Auzre_Function_Create_new_Project_2_de20e0e545.png)

-At the last step, update name of the project and location.
+In the last step, update name of the project and location.

 ![New Project Wizard Create](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Auzre_Function_Create_new_Project_3_c997b16796.png)

-With this complete, we have a bootstrapped project with sample function implementation so without further ado let run this and see this in action.
+With this complete, we have a bootstrapped project with sample function implementation so without further ado let's run this and see this in action.

 ![Project structure](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Project_Structure_8b2e29a477.png)

 ### Deploying & running

-We can deploy Azure function either locally or on cloud, for now let's start by deploying it on local.
-To deploy and run locally press play icon against the function name, on line 20 as shown in above screenshot, and select run from the dialog.
+We can deploy the Azure function either locally or on the cloud, let's start by deploying it locally.
+To deploy and run locally press the play icon against the function name, on line 20 as shown in the above screenshot, and select run from the dialogue.

 ![Hello World output console](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Azure_function_Runing_output_773708fed1.png)

-Now go ahead and copy the URL shown in console log and open in browser to run the azure function.
+Now go ahead and copy the URL shown in the console log and open it in the browser to run the azure function.

 ![Hello World output error](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Azure_Function_Hello_Output_2_ece7024552.png)

-This would prompt for passing name as query parameter as defined in the bootstrapped function.
+This would prompt passing the name as a query parameter as defined in the bootstrapped function.

 ```kotlin
 if (name == null) {